roadwarriorkata/architecture/03 SolutionDetails/ADR0001WarriorBasicArchitecture.md

 * Option 1: Modular Monolith
 * Option 2: Microservices
-* option 3: Service-Based
+* **Option 3: Service-Based**

 Of course we have to balance the different decision drivers but in the end we decided for option 3 with the opportunity to further split some services in direction of microservices if it is required after the MVP.

-Chosen option: "Option 3: Service-Based", because this architcture style is coarse-grained and based on this is more simple, less costs,  but allows to be flexible to further split the services.
-Especially for elasticity reasons it could make sense to get to a more fine grained service.
+**Chosen option: "Option 3: Service-Based"**, because this architcture style is coarse-grained and based on this is more simple and less costs,  but allows to be flexible to further split the services.
+Especially for elasticity reasons it could make sense to get to a more fine grained service split.
 In general it allows fast development and isolated deployment.
 It requires highly advanced skill set in development team though.

 ## 1.4 Pros and Cons of the Options <!-- optional -->

-[Highlight business benefits, technical impact and possible new technical debts]

 ### 1.4.1 Modular Monolith